[(1) In this Part “pre-moratorium debt”, in relation to a company for which a moratorium is or has been in force, means—

 (a) any debt or other liability to which the company becomes subject before the moratorium comes into force, or

 (b) any debt or other liability to which the company has become or may become subject during the moratorium by reason of any obligation incurred before the moratorium comes into force,

 but this is subject to subsection (3).

-(2) In this Part “moratorium debt”, in relation to a company for which a moratorium is or has been in force, means—
+(2) In this Part “moratorium debt”, in relation to a company for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 This Practice Note addresses issues when serving out of the jurisdiction and the permission of the court is required.
 It explains how to make an application and the form of order required.
 An application to serve out of the jurisdiction is generally made without notice and on the papers.
 Key